beauty-yuwen/R/bayesian statistics/readme.md

 #### Introduction to LGM(*)
 Before learning INLA, we need to know latent Gaussian model(LGM) first.
 It is a new kind of hierarchical model.
 Knowing LGM is the foundation of learning INLA.
 Why?
 In the real world, most data set can be fitted as a LGM.
 And INLA is the most efficient way ton solve such models.
 #### Use Markov chain Monte Carlo approaches to approximate posterior distributions(*)
 I chose one simple dataset to do this work.
+This dataset is included in one R package.
+It is called Tokyo Rainfall Data.
 #### Introduction to INLA
 #### Use INLA to deal with the same dataset
 #### Choose a more complicated dataset to do the INLA